 Obviously, this platform is going to be the golden ticket when it comes to creating websites.

 WordPress can also help you create any type of website that you like, including:

-- Niche websites which focus on one specific topic.
+- Niche websites that focus on one specific topic.

-- Authority websites which focus on much broader topics.
+- Authority websites that focus on much broader topics.

 An example of a topic for a niche website could be about growing your Instagram following.

 An example of a topic for an authority website could be internet marketing and software.